 Computer eye fatigue is the main type of eye fatigue, although long-distance driving, writing, and reading are other common culprits.

-You know your eyes are fatigued when they start to feel tired, burning, or itching, or when you catch yourself rubbing your eyes.
+You know computer eye fatigue is setting in when your eyes start to feel tired, burning, or itching, or when you catch yourself rubbing your eyes.

 Massage pressure points to help alleviate computer eye fatigue